-Services are offered to clients virtually, through telehealth, or in person.
+Services are offered virtually, through telehealth, or in person.
 While mental health challenges overwhelmingly impact Asian American Pacific Islander (AAPI) communities, our services are open to all—from parents of infants to seniors and their caretakers, and everyone in between.
-BHCS is expected to expand and evolve to best meet the needs of the families and individuals we serve.
+BHCS will expand and evolve to best meet the needs of the families and individuals we serve.

 Why It Matters